AlejandroAkbal/SearX-Search-Provider-Extension/README.md

 ### Known Issues

-- ~~Auto-complete does not work.
-Seems like declarativeNetRequest rules don't take over on autocomplete requests.~~ Using searx.be autocomplete as a workaround for this.
+- Auto-complete does not work.
+Seems like declarativeNetRequest rules don't take over on autocomplete requests.
 - There's no Firefox version yet.
 For some reason, redirects are not working.
 (Help wanted!)

 ## Getting Started